PallaviMohindru/PayrollSystemAPI/README.md

 ### If this application was destined for a production environment, what would you add or change?
 1. Set DEBUG to False in settings.py sensitive/confidential debug trace and variable information from being displayed)
 1. Change setting of SECRECT_KEY so that the key used in production is not in source control or accessible outside the production server.
 Key can be read from environment variable or from a file.
-1. Change the DATABASES configuration in settings.py as default sqllite3 is not recommended from Production.
+1. Change the DATABASES configuration in settings.py as default sqllite3 is not recommended for Production.

 ### What compromises did you have to make as a result of the time constraints of this challenge?
 Few of the personal planned items were impacted but no regrets on that.
 I made sure my office work is not impacted with this challenge.